wisteria-hill-technologies/expo-email-app/README.md

 Tested with Android device with Expo.

 ## Solution:
-Use FileSystem.cacheDirectory instead of FileSystem.documentDirectory
+Use FileSystem.cacheDirectory instead of FileSystem.documentDirectory (Please see the App.js)

 Please follow the discussion at expo forum below: https://forums.expo.io/t/mailcomposer-attachments-not-working-android/7771/10?u=nfabacus